- The sandwich generation faces unique challenges when balancing financial support for parents and kids.

-If you’re in your 40s, 50s or 60s, currently have at least one child who is dependent on you financially and at least one aging parent who may also require financial support, you’re in what’s known as the “sandwich generation.”
+If you currently have at least one child who is dependent on you financially and at least one aging parent who may also require financial support, you’re in what’s known as the “sandwich generation.”

 You may be starting to take care of your parents’ health and financial needs while still helping your children financially.
 “You’re squeezed between those two commitments,” explains John Campbell, senior vice president and east region managing director, wealth planning at U.S. Bank Private Wealth Management, “which can potentially put your own finances in jeopardy.”

 While it’s a gift to help those you love, you can’t neglect your own finances.
 “If you find yourself sandwiched between both responsibilities, you need to take a disciplined approach to financial planning,” Campbell explains.

 Even if you’re not currently sandwiched between these two roles, there’s a chance you might be in the future, so it pays to plan ahead.
 Here are some tips for creating a financial strategy when offering financial support to others.